ed-tech-jim/joy-of-code/posts/svelte-5-for-beginners/svelte-5-for-beginners.md

 </svg>
 ```

-They both have a `set` function if you want to update the value and override the options, which also returns a promise:
+They both have a `set` function which returns a promise and lets you override the options:

 ```ts:App.svelte
 async function onmousedown() {